nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If you are already familiar with the features of HobbyList and just want a quick summary of the commands, you can refer to this [command summary table](#8-command-summary).

 #### Glossary
-If you encounter an unfamiliar technical term, you can look it up in the glossary at the bottom, you can refer to this [glossary](#9-glossary).
+If you encounter an unfamiliar technical term, you can refer to this [glossary](#9-glossary).

 --------------------------------------------------------------------------------------------------------------------